AQUARIUS (Broadband Tunable QCL Based Sensor for Online and Inline Detection of Contaminants in Water)

 On the long term food production can be addressed which is highly reliant on high-quality water resources.
 Together with the application of inline OiW sensors along the water supply chain the target market (considering multiple use at site) includes 6.000 compact sensors.
 Based on an estimation 1200 sensors/year can become available within 10 years after the end of the project.

-VIGO System is responsible for development of the optimized detector and designing dedicated electronics for fast, low noise amplification of detector signals.
-The detector will be integrated with electronics into the detection module.
+Vigo System is responsible for creating an optimized detector and designing dedicated electronics for fast low amplification of its signals.
+The detector will be integrated with the electronics in the detection module.

 Companies associated in the consortium: